-- 1 Indications of source are direct or indirect references to the geographical origin of goods or services, including references to their properties or the quality associated with their origin. - 2 Geographical names and signs that are not understood by the relevant public as indicating a certain origin of the goods or services are not considered indications of source within the meaning of paragraph 1. - 3 It is prohibited to use: - a. incorrect indications of source; - b. designations that may be confused with an incorrect indication of source; - a name, an address or a trade mark associated with goods or services of a different origin where this could be misleading. - 4 Regional or local indications of source for services are considered to be correct if such services satisfy the criteria of origin for the country concerned as a whole.
+- 1 Indications of source are direct or indirect references to the geographical origin of goods or services, including references to their characteristics or the quality associated with their origin. - 2 Geographical names and signs that are not understood by the relevant public as indicating a certain origin of the goods or services, are not considered indications of source within the meaning of paragraph 1. - 3 It is prohibited to use: - a. incorrect indications of source; - b. designations that may be confused with an incorrect indication of source; - c.49 a name, a company name, an address or a trade mark associated with goods or services of a different origin where this could be misleading.